 Before the game starts, set up deliberate obstacles in the space you’ll be working in.
 Once your staff members arrive, make everyone pair up in groups of two.
 Then, assign a blindfold to one member of each pair.
 Then explain the rules: each team must make it across the minefield without stepping on one of the “mines.”
 The blindfolded player cannot speak, and the team member that can see can only provide them with verbal instructions.

 If you want to inspire competition, have a prize at the ready for the first, second and third teams to make it across the field.

 This is the ideal activity to include in a team-building workshop if you want your office’s communication to improve.
-Team members have to work with one another in limited but creative ways to achieve a common goal, much like they do on a daily basis in the workplace.
-In a low-stakes environment like this one, you’ll see communication issues begin to untangle and trust grow between your people.
+Team members must work in limited but creative ways to achieve a common goal, much like they do daily in the workplace.
+In a low-stakes environment, you’ll see communication issues begin to untangle and trust grow between your people.

 Ready to host your first team-building workshop?
 During the planning phase, creativity is the best team-building strategy.
 Don’t be afraid to get creative with the activities you have planned.
-So long as you’ve checked in with your employees to see what they need, they’ll come away from your workshop more confident in their work and one another.
+So long as you’ve checked in with your employees to see what they need, they’ll return from your workshop more confident in their work.

 Contact us for a demo, to see how RallyBright can help you.